 Kids of all ages are welcome at The Hive!
 To ensure a safe and positive experience, all youth under 16 must be supervised by an adult.
 Proper supervision is required at all times, and our standard adult-to-child supervision ratios apply.

-All guests MUST have the required documents (an adult Waiver or Youth AoR Form in order to proceed beyond the front desk, whether they intend to climb, supervise or spectate.
+All guests MUST fill out either an adult Waiver or youth Acknowledgement of Risk (AoR) form in order to proceed beyond the front desk.
+This is whether you intend to climb, supervise or spectate.
 These are legal documents, please proceed accordingly.
-Adults must read and sign their own waiver, and any youth must have a parent or legal guardian read and sign their Youth Acknowledgement of Risk (AoR) form.
+Adults must read and sign their own waiver, and any youth must have a parent or legal guardian read and sign their AoR form.

 Here are some items that we would recommend bringing: